This information is available as a Word Document or PDF Document

 Getting Help to Apply

-Social Security Scotland’s Local Delivery Service
+Social Security Scotland’s local delivery service

 VoiceAbility

-A welfare benefits advisor could help you to complete the application form and make sure you are applying for everything you are entitled to.
+A welfare benefits adviser could help you to complete the application form and make sure you are applying for everything you are entitled to.
 You may be able to find a benefits adviser at:

 - a council or housing association welfare benefits service